 - Readiness and reasons about your wanting to adopt

-The home study process can take between three to six months to complete.
+The home study process can take several months to complete.
 How extensive it is depends on the type of adoption.
 An adult adoption does not require a home study, and a step-parent adoption requires a less extensive home study.